kapouer/express-dom/README.md

   Plugins get a not yet loaded dom instance.

 * settings
-  see above for general settings, and below for per-request settings.
+  see above for default settings, and below for per-request settings.

 * request, response
   untampered express arguments